CybexDex/RomeAPI/README.md

  requirements: python>2.7 or python>3.5.
 We will drop support for python 2 later.

+## Demo Application

+A [demo application](https://github.com/CybexDex/cybex-python-demo) is available for quick start on how to use the CYBEX Python API library.

 ## Supported function calls

 ### Construct Cybex(account, private_key)
 Construct a *Cybex* object with your account name and private key, optionally with an account id.
-Note that the private key is not your login password.
+Note that the private key is not your login password on the CYBEX exchange.

   ```Python
  from romeapi import Cybex
  cybex = Cybex(accountName="xxxx", private_key="xxxxxxxxxxxxxxxxxxxxxx")